tomkf/react-chatroom/README.md

 ### Usage
  Install the dependencies in both the root folder and again in the server directory.
-Start websocket server start app server.
+Start websocket server, start app server.
 Use these commands:

 ```
 npm install